sifive/wake/share/doc/wake/basic_wake_tutorial.md

   Nil = Nil
   h,t = if (h ==* " ") then h,takespace t else Nil
 ```
-### Map
-map is a higher order function which takes a function and applies the same to every element in the list.

 * Concantenates every list of string with "io"
 `def map1 n = n | map (\s "{s}io")`